2023 State Guide to Scattering Ashes - New York Edition

-This state guide to scattering ashes provides insights into scattering in the beautiful state of New York.
-This is the fifth edition of state-by-state rules and regulations related to scattering ashes of a loved one.
+This 2023 state guide to scattering ashes provides insights into scattering a loved one's remains in the beautiful state of New York.
+This is the fifth edition of state-by-state regulations and rules related to scattering ashes of a loved one.

 When most people think of New York they think of New York City, a dynamic city of millions of people.
 However, this is only part of this amazing state.
 New York, home to nearly twenty million people, also has many beautiful forests, rivers, lakes, and mountains.
 Its picturesque Adirondack Park is the largest National Park in the contiguous U.S. In addition, New York is also home to Niagara Falls, one of the world’s most famous natural wonders!